deinstapel/cpupower/README.md

 You need to enter your root password to install a policy kit rule.
 This rule is used to set the clock frequency of your CPU with your user.

-> Warning: Installing the polkit rule for any user on your system, enables all users on your system to run
->          the installed `cpufreqctl` tool with root permissions.
-However, other users won't be able to use
->          this extension due to installation paths and version compatibility.
-In theory however, they are
->          able to run the `cpufreqctl` tool of another user with root permission in the command line.

 ### Installing for another (admin) user

 Impersonate the (admin) user, clone the git repository, and run the following command: